openframeworks/ofSite/documentation/gl/ofFbo.markdown

 _inlined_description: _

 Sets up the framebuffer and binds it for rendering.

+The mode parameter indicates which defaults are set when binding the fbo.

+The default OF_FBOMODE_PERSPECTIVE | OF_FBOMODE_MATRIXFLIP
+will set the screen perspective to the OF default for the fbo size, the correct viewport to cover the full fbo and will flip the orientation matrix in y so when drawing the fbo later or accesing it from a shader it's correctly oriented

+Passing OF_FBOMODE_PERSPECTIVE will only set perspective and viewport

+Passing OF_FBOMODE_MATRIXFLIP won't set the perspective but will flip the matrix.

+Passing OF_FBOMODE_NODEFAULTS won't change anything and just bind the fbo and set it as current rendering surface in OF

 Warning:  This is a convenience method, and is considered unsafe
           in multi-window and/or multi-renderer scenarios.
-          If you use more than one renderer, use each renderer's explicit void ofBaseGLRenderer::begin(const ofFbo & fbo, bool setupPerspective) method instead.
+          If you use more than one renderer, use each renderer's explicit void ofBaseGLRenderer::begin(const ofFbo & fbo, ofFboMode mode) method instead.

-See also:       void ofBaseGLRenderer::begin(const ofFbo & fbo, bool setupPerspective)
+See also:       void ofBaseGLRenderer::begin(const ofFbo & fbo, ofFboMode mode)